Chapter 3: Phonetics

 The position of the tongue root may also play a role in vowel quality.
 If the tongue root is advanced forward away from the pharyngeal wall, as for the vowel in the English word beat, the tongue root pushes into the rest of the tongue.
 This causes the tongue to be somewhat denser and firmer overall, so a vowel with an advanced tongue root is sometimes called a tense vowel.
 If the tongue root is instead in a more retracted position closer to the pharyngeal wall, as for the vowel in the English word bit, it keeps the tongue somewhat more relaxed, so a vowel with a retracted tongue root is sometimes called a lax vowel.
 The property of whether a vowel is tense or lax is called tenseness.
 The different positions of the tongue root for tense and lax vowels are shown in Figure 3.17.

 For many spoken languages, vowel tenseness is not a relevant property.
 Languages like Taba (a.k.a.
-East Makian, a Central-Eastern Malayo-Polynesian language of the Austronesian family, spoken in Indonesia) have only five vowels that are spread quite far apart.
+East Makian, a Central-Eastern Malayo-Polynesian language of the Austronesian family, spoken in Indonesia; Bowden 2001) have only five vowels that are spread quite far apart.
 There is only one high front vowel, one mid front vowel, etc. These vowels can vary in how tense or lax they might be from one pronunciation to the next, so there is no need to use the terminology tense and lax to describe them.

 However, other spoken languages have more complex vowel systems, with vowel pairs articulated in roughly the same way, except for tenseness.
 For example, most dialects of English have multiple pairs of vowels that are distinguished primarily by tenseness, such as the vowels in beat and bit.
 Both of them have a high front tongue position and are unrounded, but the beat vowel is tense, while the bit vowel is lax.
 Similarly, the vowels of the English words bait and bet are both front, mid, and unrounded, but the bait vowel is tense, while the bet vowel is lax.
 Thus, for languages like English, the tense/lax terminology is often necessary to fully describe the vowel system.

 That said, low vowels are very rarely tense in any language, because lowering the tongue and advancing the tongue root are making almost contradictory demands on the tongue, pushing the bulk of tongue in two different directions.
-However, the tongue is quite flexible and can physically be both lowered and tensed, so tense low vowels are not impossible, and there are some languages that have them, such as Akan (a Kwa language of the Niger-Congo family, spoken in Ghana), which has both a tense and a lax low vowel.
+However, the tongue is quite flexible and can physically be both lowered and tensed, so tense low vowels are not impossible, and there are some languages that have them, such as Akan (a Kwa language of the Niger-Congo family, spoken in Ghana; Stewart 1967), which has both a tense and a lax low vowel.

 In Section 3.4, we talked about how the velum can move to make a distinction between oral and nasal stops based on whether or not air can flow into the nasal cavity.
-The same distinction can be for vowels.
+The same distinction can be found for vowels.
 If a vowel is articulated with a raised velum to block airflow into the nasal cavity, the vowel is called oral.
 If instead the velum is lowered, allowing airflow into the nasal cavity, the vowel is called nasal or nasalized.
 The property of whether a vowel is oral or nasal is called its nasality.
 Vowels in most dialects of English are often nasal when they are immediately before a nasal stop, as in the English word bent.
-The different positions of the velum for oral and nasal vowels are shown in Figure 3.18, with arrows indicated direction of airflow.
+The different positions of the velum for oral and nasal vowels are shown in Figure 3.18, with arrows indicating direction of airflow.

 In addition to differences in vowel quality and nasality, vowels may also differ from each other in length, which is a way of categorizing them based on their duration.
 In most spoken languages where vowel length matters, there is just a two-way distinction between long vowels and short vowels, with long vowels having a longer duration than their short counterparts.
 For example, in Japanese (a Japonic language spoken in Japan), the word いい ii ‘good’ has a long vowel, while the word 胃 i ‘stomach’ has a short vowel, although they both have the same vowel quality: they are both high front unrounded vowels.
 The pronunciation of these two Japanese words can be heard in the following sound file, first いい ii with a long vowel, then 胃 i with a short vowel.